Nutrition and Lifestyle for Mesothelioma Patients

 - Nausea and vomiting.
 Avoid any food that makes you feel nauseated, usually strong-smelling foods; instead, try bland, plain foods like plain toast, rice, or pasta.

-Nutritional supplements such as high-calorie or high protein beverages may be beneficial.[3]
-Though many patients are interested in vitamin and mineral supplements, physician opinions differ on their usefulness.
+Nutritional supplements such as high-calorie or high-protein beverages may be beneficial.[4]
+Many patients are interested in vitamin and mineral supplements, but physician opinions differ on their usefulness.
 Some may be too strong for your system or may affect your treatment.

 Do not take any vitamins or minerals without first asking your doctor.
 They may prefer a specific supplement to address a particular deficiency.
 Remember that food is generally a better source of vitamins than pills.